Austin and the Texas Hill Country

 In the heart of West Texas, Balmorhea State Park offers the largest spring-fed swimming pool in the world.
 With nearly two acres of water with temperatures between 72F to 76F, make it a road trip stop along Interstate 10.

-The San Solomon Springs produces 15 million gallons of water a day and the pool holds 3.5 million gallons of water.
-The pool offers the entertainment though bring everything else, like snacks, towels and sunscreen, not much available near the park.
+San Solomon Springs produces 15 million gallons of water a day, and the pool holds 3.5 million gallons of water.
+The pool offers entertainment, though bring everything else, like snacks, towels and sunscreen, as there is not much available near the park.

 Located at 9207 TX-17, seven miles south of Interstate 10.
 Open from 8 a.m. to 7:30 p.m. daily for day-use.
 Adult admission is $7 and kids 12 and younger enter for free.
 Online reservations are recommended during the summer.

-Note: Balmorhea State Park camping and lodging are closed for renovations.
+Note: Balmorhea State Park lodging is closed for renovations.

 Krause Springs.
 Texas Swimming Holes